-- Corpus Christi5 and Houston6 have invested in a "rapid response7" approach to graffiti that has had success.
+- Corpus Christi5 and Houston6 have invested in a "rapid response" approach to graffiti that has had success.
 This strategy involves two crucial components: (1) a community-wide campaign, where citizens detect and report graffiti as soon as it occurs, and (2) the ability of the community to respond to the graffiti within 24 to 48 hours, to remove it as quickly as possible.
-More specifically, these efforts include neighborhood education, hotlines, and referrals of probationers as clean-up crews from local probation departments.8 - Philadelphia has pioneered the diversion of adjudicated graffitists into mural making, allowing them to express their artistic impulses and be recognized as legitimate artists.
+More specifically, these efforts include neighborhood education, hotlines, and probationers serving as clean-up crews.7 - Philadelphia has pioneered the diversion of adjudicated graffitists into mural making, allowing graffitists to express their artistic impulses and be recognized as legitimate artists.
 Beginning in 1984, the city began offering youth charged with graffiti a chance to conceive of and assist in painting murals that celebrated their neighborhood's achievement and history.
-The resulting murals created a large economic boost to Philadelphia, and the beauty and variety of the murals were recognized in a report as crucial to the development of vibrant commercial corridors in Philadelphia.
-The report recommended more efforts like the Mural Arts Program (much of which is funded through private investments10), calling such programs "effective and cost-efficient ways of replacing eyesores with symbols of care."
+The resulting murals created a large economic boost to Philadelphia, and the beauty and variety of the murals were recognized in a report as crucial to the development of vibrant commercial corridors in Philadelphia.8 The report recommended more efforts like the Mural Arts Program (much of which is funded through private investments9), calling such programs "effective and cost-efficient ways of replacing eyesores with symbols of care."10

-Solution offered on reverse.
+Continued on reverse.

-COST-SAVING AND PUBLIC SAFETY-DRIVEN SOLUTION: SUPPORT H.B.
-3494 BY REPRESENTATIVE MOODY
+COST-SAVING AND PUBLIC SAFETY-DRIVEN SOLUTION: SUPPORT HB 883 BY REPRESENTATIVE MOODY

-- H.B.
-3494 will allow a pretrial diversion program, requiring community service and victim restitution, for long-term reductions in recidivism and its associated costs.
+- HB 883 will allow a pretrial diversion program, requiring community service and victim restitution, for property owner relief, as well as long-term reductions in recidivism and its associated costs.
 Participation in a deferred prosecution program, as based on the consent of the district attorney, will require community service, including graffiti removal where possible, and may involve participation in outreach education focused on graffiti prevention and eradication, youth mentoring in art programs, mural painting, or other available community service opportunities.
 Furthermore, successful completion of the program may result in dismissal of the charges.
-This will give a fair chance to individuals who have taken responsibility for their actions, helping them avoid the reentry barriers typically associated with a criminal record. - H.B.
-3494 creates a new, minor offense level (a Class C misdemeanor) for graffiti that causes up to \$200 worth of damage.
-Currently, all graffiti up to \$500 worth of damage is a Class B misdemeanor, which brings with it potential county jail time and the aforementioned collateral consequences. - H.B.
-3494 also adjusts value amounts for certain graffiti offenses.
-Current offense thresholds for graffiti offenses were set in 1993 and do not reflect two decades of inflation.
-Consequently, the penalty grades for graffiti do not appropriately correspond to the value of the property that has been damaged.
-In other words, what amounted to a Class C misdemeanor 20 years ago may now constitute a Class B misdemeanor a de facto "criminal inflation."
-Amending the threshold offense amounts for graffiti will save taxpayer dollars otherwise needlessly spent on incarceration costs for increasingly low-level offenses.
+This will give a fair chance to individuals who have taken responsibility for their actions, helping them avoid the reentry barriers typically associated with a criminal record. - HB 883 creates a new, minor offense level (a Class C misdemeanor) for graffiti that causes up to \$50 worth of damage.
+Currently, all graffiti up to \$500 worth of damage is a Class B misdemeanor, which brings with it potential public defense expenses, county jail time, and the aforementioned collateral consequences.
+This new Class C offense level will make penalties for petty crime more proportional to the offenses committed and avoid wasting valuable resources on prosecution and incarceration.